Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling: Methodology

 \subsection{Regression-based polynomial chaos expansion}

 In the following we consider a computational model, denoted as $\mu(\mathbf{x})$, which receives an input vector $\mathbf{x} \in \mathbb{R}^N$ and computes a scalar output $y \in \mathbb{R}$, such that $y = \mu\left(\mathbf{x}\right)$.
-The scalar output is considered for simplicity only; vector-valued outputs can also be considered by an element-wise application of all operations described next.
+While scalar outputs are considered throughout this work, vector-valued outputs can also be considered by an element-wise application of all operations described next.
 The form of the model can range from a simple analytical function to a complex numerical solver.
 The only assumption is that the model is deterministic, i.e., the same output $y$ is observed given the same input $\mathbf{x}$.